 DISCLAIMER: I may have a slight bias in this review, as we only went on a single week-long trip with our RV before installing the composting toilet.

-If you accidentally do not empty soon enough, the urine tank will begin to overflow, which means that it backflows into the composting tank.
-This is bad news bears.
+If you accidentally do not empty soon enough, the uring tank will begin to overflow, which means that it backflows into the composting tank.
+This is bad news bears!

-Normally, the composting toilet has relatively no scent at all or a sort of “earthy-plant-scent.”
+Normally, the composting tank has relatively no scent at all, or a sort of 'earthy-plant-scent'.
 If the urine tank is allowed to backflow into the compost tank, the mixture of urine and solids will quickly create the sewage smell that you want to avoid.
-When this happens you will want to reset the compost tank as quickly as possible.
+When this happens, you will want to reset the compost tank as quickly as possible.

-For all of the benefits of a composting toilet, there are definitely some downsides as well.
+For all the benefits of a composting toilet, there are definitely some downsides as well.

-For one, I personally feel that the Nature’s Head brand is quite overpriced.
-For the hefty price tag that the brand carries (around $950), it does not feel like you are getting what you paid for.
+For one, I personally feel that the Nature's Head brand is quite overpriced.
+For the hefty price tag that the brand carries (just shy of $1000), it does not feel like you are getting what you paid for.
 The product is extremely simple overall, made of 90% plastic, and its construction is so-so.

 Additionally, the manufacturer chose not to include any sort of gasket where the crank mechanism (used for regularly turning the compost medium) enters the compost tank.
-I was told by a representative that gaskets in these locations “were not necessary because the compost medium is never meant to be wet.”
-If you do end up in a situation where your urine tank overflows and the composting tank is quite full itself, it is possible that you will have sewage liquid leak from these gasket-less areas on the composting tank. (yes, this has happened to us before ☹️ )
+I was told by a representative that gaskets in these locations 'were not necesarry because the compost medium is never meant to be wet'.

 If you are properly using your composting toilet, this type of situation will never occur, yet I personally feel that it's possibility points to poor design.